GSA/piv-guides/pages/locally-trusted-ocsp.md

     Leaf certificate revocation check passed
     CertUtil: -verify command completed successfully

-If the validation fails, you will see the message **CertUtil: -verify command FAILED** along with an error code.
-It can be very difficult to ascertain what went wrong from the certutil output; the CAPI2 log contains much more detail.
-The [Common Problems and Solutions](Common-Problems-and-Solutions-1) section may help you diagnose and correct problems.
+  > If the validation fails, you will see the message: **CertUtil: -verify command FAILED**, along with an error code.
+It can sometimes be difficult to ascertain what went wrong from the **certutil** output; however, the CAPI2 log contains much more detail.
+The [Common Problems and Solutions](Common-Problems-and-Solutions-1)<!--What "Troubleshooting" as alternate title?--> section may help you diagnose and correct problems.

-> <i class="icon-info"></i>  To simplify examination of the event log entries, prepare your command line window or a batch file before clearing the log, then execute the test commands and immediately refresh the Event Viewer window.
-Doing these steps rapidly will reduce the likelihood unrelated certificate activities will be present in the log.
+> <i class="icon-info"></i>  To simplify examination of the event log entries, prepare your command line window or a batch file before clearing the log, then execute the test commands and immediately refresh the **Event Viewer** window.
+These steps will rapidly reduce the likelihood of unrelated certificate activities being present in the log.

-If path validation was successful, you must examine the CAPI2 log entries to ensure that your locally trusted OCSP Responder is being used successfully for each certificate in the certificate path for which you configured it.
-Step through the sequence of events from first to last for the entire path, examining the contents of the Details tab for each event.
+  5. If path validation was successful, you must examine the CAPI2 log entries to ensure that your locally trusted, OCSP Responder is functioning successfully for each certificate in the path for which you configured it.
+Step through the sequence of events from first to last for the entire path.
+Click on the **Details** tab to examine the contents of each event.

->  <i class="icon-info"></i>  Events are detailed below in chronological order - it may be easier to reverse the events in Event Viewer by clicking the Data and Time column at the top of the list so the events are listed in the order below.
+>  <i class="icon-info"></i>  The possible events are detailed below in chronological order.
+It may be easier to examine the events in reverse order in the **Event Viewer**.
+Click on the **Data and Time** column at the top of the **Event Viewer** list so that the events display in the order shown in the table below.

-The test begins with Event ID 10 - *Build Chain* where you will see **CertGetCertificateChainStart** and [**ProcessName**]  certutil.exe in the UserData
+  > The test begins with **Event ID 10**: **Build Chain**, where you will see **CertGetCertificateChainStart** and [**ProcessName**]  **certutil.exe** in the **UserData**:

 ![CertGetCertificateChainStart](../img/local-ocsp-testing-1.png)

-Note the **CorrelationAuxInfo** - **TaskId** and **SeqNumber** fields in this event.
-As the validation proceeds, the TaskId will remain constant and the SeqNumber will increment in each subsequent log entry.
-If the TaskId changes you are looking at an unrelated event.
+  6. Monitor the **CorrelationAuxInfo** &mdash; **TaskId** and **SeqNumber** fields in this event.
+As the validation proceeds, the **TaskId** remains constant and the **SeqNumber** will increment for each subsequent log entry.
+If the TaskId changes, then you are looking at an unrelated event.

-The first event 10 should be followed by the Verify Revocation sequence that starts with 40 and ends (if successful) with event 41.
-The table below contains the sequence of events that should appear when using your locally trusted OCSP Responder to check revocation.
+  > The first **Event ID 10** should be followed by the **Verify Revocation** sequence that starts with **event 40** and ends (if successful) with **event 41**.
+The table below contains the sequence of events that should appear when using your locally trusted, OCSP Responder to check certificate revocations<!--CRLs?-->.

 | **Event ID** | **Task Category** | **Details** |
 | :----------: | :---------------- | :---------- |